 Related Reading: How To Love Yourself – 21 Self Love Tips

-We hope our suggestions have calmed your aching heart for a bit.
-If you are strong enough to implement at least fifty percent of these, you will find yourself in a flourishing shape.
+We have tried to lay out the roadmap for your journey of healing.
+If you are strong enough to follow through with the whole process religiously, you will find yourself in flourishing shape.
 See, there is only one constant in life and that is change – evolving with time and space.
 Eventually, we all get past the gut-wrenching pain and someday we fall in love again.
-Meanwhile, you just have to discover a healthy way to deal with the blues and not give in to denial.
-There are a hundred reasons to make you smile – take some time out for them!
-Life will seem so much more beautiful when you do.
+We hope our suggestions have calmed your aching heart for a bit and the practices will result in a lasting positive impact.

 It’s a time-consuming process to forget someone you deeply care about.
 But after you have grieved, if you make an effort to move on by concentrating on your family, career, and your other interests, you can indeed forget someone.

 You can stop thinking of someone by distancing yourself from things that could trigger memories.
 So don’t go to the same cafes you used to hang out at, the same roads you used to walk on, or listen to the same songs you played on the car stereo while traveling together.